bobbielf2/bobbielf2.github.io/source/_posts/2017-05-19-the-holy-trinity.markdown

 categories: [science, math, computation]
 ---

+This isn't about theology, but I will talk about the number three.

 We love the number three.
 Many of our rules/doctrines consist of three parts.
 For example, in Christianity, there is the theory of the Holy Trinity, stating that God manifests Himself in three forms: the Father, the Son, and the Holy Spirit.
 I'd love to cast them into a shamrock diagram: